 People without kids have different lives.
 They get to go out places whenever they want.
 They have money because they don't have to spend it on braces and soccer uniforms.
-Their homes are neat and quiet and they aren't covering any marker stains on their couch with a strategically placed pillow.
+Their homes are neat and quiet and they aren't covering marker stains on their couch with a strategically placed pillow.

 Parents are friends with other parents because misery loves company.
-Plus there is the hope that maybe the mutual kids will entertain each other fro 15 minutes, giving the exhausted parents a small break.
+Plus there is the hope that maybe the mutual kids will entertain each other for 15 minutes, giving the exhausted parents a small break.

 Reasons Parents Are Friends With Other Parents